 - It can be proved that you signed the contract

 - You did so willingly with a clear intent to enter into a legally binding relationship

-Some people ‘sign’ e-documents by cropping a picture of their handwritten signature and pasting it onto the documents.
+Some sign’ e-documents by cropping a picture of their handwritten signature and pasting it onto the documents.
 It may not be illegal, but this method provides no security, as anyone can cut and paste a picture of your physical signature onto a digital document.

 Meet The Requirements For An E-Contract Using Signaturely

 This is where Signaturely comes in.
-They offer a built-in library of custom templates for all kinds of business contracts.
-Whether you want to start a partnership, hire people, or enter into a service agreement, their software has you covered.
+They offer a built-in library of custom templates for business contracts.
+Whether you want to start a partnership, hire people, or enter a service agreement, their software covers you.

 Of course, using Signaturely doesn’t mean you can fire your lawyer.
-But you will have an easy-to-use document management system on your hands to help you create contracts that are legally binding, both in their format and their transmission.
+But you will have an easy-to-use document management system on your hands to help you create legally binding contracts in their format and transmission.

 So how does Signaturely help you meet the requirements for an e-contract?

 For one thing, the software features built-in compliance with all international laws governing contracts.
 You can also check if an e-contract you create complies with local laws.